martinus/nanobench/src/docs/tutorial.rst

    |      100,125,753.00 |                9.99 |    0.0% |           51.00 |        7,714.00 |  0.007 |          11.00 |   90.9% |      1.10 | `sleep 100ms, auto`

 So we actually take 100.125ms instead of 100ms.
 Next time I run it, I get 100.141.
 Also a very stable result.
 Interestingly, sleep takes 51 instructions but 7,714 cycles - so we only got 0.007 instructions per cycle.
 That's extremely low, but expected of ``sleep``.
-It also required 11 branches, of which 90.9% were misspredicted on average.
+It also required 11 branches, of which 90.9% were mispredicted on average.

 If the extremely slow 1.1 second is too much for you, you can manually configure the number of evaluations (epochs):